jrzaurin/pytorch-widedeep/pypi_README.md

 # pytorch-widedeep

-A flexible package to use Deep Learning with tabular data, text and images using wide and deep models.
+A flexible package for multimodal-deep-learning to combine tabular data with text and images using Wide and Deep models in Pytorch

 **Documentation:** [https://pytorch-widedeep.readthedocs.io](https://pytorch-widedeep.readthedocs.io/en/latest/index.html)